 Teleporting and aligning your scene

-When you teleport to human scale the worktable will disappear to not interfere with your design.
-You can add virtual objects to your environment, walk around them and pick them up just like you interact with other objects in Arkio.
+When you teleport inside your design we will switch to VR mode so you can fully immerse yourself in the design.
+You can add virtual objects to your environment, walk around them, and pick them up just like you interact with other objects in Arkio.

 Import Room on your Meta Quest